Who We Are

 Who Should Join Us

-Health professionals who wish to close the gaps in health status, reduce disparities, and eliminate healthcare inequality.
+Health professionals who wish to close the gaps in health status, reduce disparities, and eliminate healthcare inequities

 Message From the Chair

-Welcome to the National Association of Chronic Disease Director’s (NACDD) Health Equity (HEC) Council web page.
+Welcome to the Health Equity Council (HEC) web page.

 The HEC consists of dedicated individuals who are committed to addressing health disparities through engaging in a series of practice-based and results-oriented projects that produce tools to help local, state, public and private institutions move towards health equity.
 One example of such work is the recent release by the NACDD of the ‘State Health Department Organizational Self-Assessment for Achieving Health Equity.
 This self-assessment provides public health leaders with tools and guidance in identifying skills, organizational practices, and infrastructure necessary to achieve health equity.’